bugcrowd/templates/submissions/description/server_security_misconfiguration/oauth_misconfiguration/account_squatting/template.md

 OAuth is an authorization framework used to identify and authenticate users for an application.
 There are a number of implementation misconfigurations which can lead to an OAuth framework being implemented insecurely.

 During the OAuth based account registration process, the OAuth authorization flow creates a new account for an email address and grants access via an OAuth token without checking if there is a pre-existing account for the same email address.
-This allows an attacker to register an account with a legitimate email and “squat” on the account, denying the legitimate user access to their account.
+This allows an attacker to register an account with a legitimate email and “squat” on the account.
+When the legitimate user creates an account with their email address using the OAuth workflow, they are unknowingly logged into the original account that the attacker created.
+This means that the attacker is still able to access the account.

 ## Business Impact